fmesserer/ofsmpc/README.md

 This repository documents the code (Python) used for the numerical illustration in the paper

 > Florian Messerer, Katrin Baumgärtner, Moritz Diehl.
-A Dual-control effect preserving formulation for nonlinear output-feedback stochastic model predictive control with constraints. https://arxiv.org/abs/2209.07973, 2022.
+A dual-control effect preserving formulation for nonlinear output-feedback stochastic model predictive control with constraints.
+IEEE Control Systems Letters, 2023. https://doi.org/10.1109/LCSYS.2022.3230552;  https://arxiv.org/abs/2209.07973.

 ## Overview